-Biden 'rejects' defunding the FBI amid calls from some republicans
+Biden 'rejects' defunding the FBI amid calls from some Republicans

 “The President has called for boosting police funding through the COPS program and hiring 100,000 additional officers.
 He also included over $10.8 billion for the FBI in his most recent budget.
 The men and women who bravely serve in law enforcement to keep all of us safe deserve the resources and support that they need to do their jobs – not seeing their budgets slashed,” he said.

+White House chief of staff Ron Klain blasted the calls to defund the FBI as “a reckless and irresponsible idea,” in an interview on CNN’s “Don Lemon Tonight” on Wednesday.

-The statement comes as GOP calls to defund the FBI ramped up in the past week, signaling Trump’s grip on his party.
+The statements come as GOP calls to defund the FBI ramped up in the past week, signaling Trump’s grip on his party.
 Reps.
 Marjorie Taylor Greene of Georgia, Lauren Boebert of Colorado, and Paul Gosar of Arizona have each posted the sentiment on their social media accounts, and Greene is selling $30 hats and T-shirts with the slogan.

 It’s similar to a tactic taken by some progressive Democrats who campaigned on defunding the police in response to police brutality as the Black Lives Matter movement gained national momentum.
 Biden has consistently distanced himself from that stance, reiterating his support for law enforcement on the campaign trail and since taking office.